DIYS, HOW TO’S & PRODUCTIVITY TIPS

 Before clocking out for the workday or putting your notifications on do not disturb, review your daily to-do list.
 Move any items you didn’t get to over to tomorrow’s list.
 By taking just five or 10 minutes to plan the night before, you can set your mind at ease by preparing for tomorrow.
 This sort of daily planning helps you get a jump on the next day, so you’re already ahead of the game.

 If the next day’s to-do list, paired with your daily schedule, feels overwhelming, consider which tasks take priority.
 Move any less urgent items to the following day or week if it’s doable.
-Your planner helps you plan a life that works for you, so it’s okay (even encouraged) to stay flexible with your planning approach.
+Your daily planner helps you plan a life that works for you, one day at a time, so it’s okay (even encouraged) to stay flexible with your planning approach.

-Keep in mind your planner is more than a running list of items or meetings you need to get through.
-Your planner is also a source of inspiration.
+Keep in mind your daily planner is more than a running list of daily tasks or meetings you need to get through.
+Your daily planner is also a source of daily inspiration.
 Use the note pages and white space of your planner to add favorite quotes, words of affirmation, stickers, pops of color, doodles — whatever motivates and inspires you to make the most of your day or week.
-Plan for growth or chart the progress of projects in your planner.
+Plan for growth or chart the progress of projects in your daily planner.
 Call out goals with sticky notes or highlights to help you visualize the progression of these targets and keep them from getting lost among your other activities.

 How do you organize your daily planner